tduyng/tduyng.github.io/content/blog/2025-12-21-neovim-setup-debug-nodejs/index.md

 img = "/img/dashboard.webp"
 +++

 This is part 9 of my Neovim series.
-Today I share how I finally got debugging to work for Node.js and TypeScript.
+Today I share how to debug Node.js and TypeScript projects in Neovim.

-Setting up debugging was the hardest part of my Neovim journey.
-I spent weeks on this.
-I read the `nvim-dap` documentation multiple times.
-I tried LazyVim’s configuration.
-I copied configs from GitHub.
-Nothing worked right.

-I kept switching back to VSCode just to debug my projects.
-It felt frustrating.
-What was the point of moving to Neovim if I still needed VSCode?

-VSCode makes debugging feel simple.
-Click “Debug” and it just works.
+Debugging was the hardest part for me.
+I often had to switch back to VSCode just to debug, because it “just works” there.
 I never really thought about what happens behind the scenes.

-Then I finally understood what I was missing: **installing `nvim-dap` isn’t enough.
-I also needed the debug adapter tool.**
+The key thing I was missing is simple: installing `nvim-dap` is not enough.
+You also need a debug adapter.

-This was the piece of documentation that didn’t explain things clearly.

 I think about it like this: